Voting - Rules, Terms and Conditions

 3. Vote lines are opened and closed as specified on the programmes.
 Votes received outside the specified times will not be counted, but may still be charged.
 Voting times may change.

-4. UK-based viewers may only vote in the first Semi-Final on 14th May and the Grand Final on 18th May.
+4. UK-based viewers may only vote in the second Semi-Final on 8th May and the Grand Final on 10th May.

 Voting in the Semi-Final

-5. The six countries who are automatically through to the Grand Final (UK, France, Germany, Spain, Italy and the host Sweden) went into a draw to decide which of the two semi-finals they would be voting in.
+5. Although there are two semi-finals, UK viewers can only vote in the second Semi-Final on 8th May.
+The six countries who are automatically through to the Grand Final (UK, France, Germany, Spain, Italy and the host Denmark) went into a draw to decide which of the two semi-finals they would be voting in.
 Please note that the UK act will not participate in the semi-finals.

 6. The scoring for the semi-finals will be the same as the Grand Final, made up 50-50 from the public telephone vote and the National Jury (see below).
 The ten highest scoring acts in each Semi Final will go through to the Grand Final.